US asks Tesla how Autopilot responds to emergency vehicles - NewsBreak

 The letter is part of a wide-ranging investigation into how the company’s partially automated driving system behaves when first responder vehicles are parked while crews deal with crashes or other hazards.

-The agency wants to know how Teslas detect a crash scene, including flashing lights, road flares, reflective vests worn by responders and vehicles parked on the road.
+The agency wants to know how Teslas detect a crash scene, including flashing lights, road flares, reflectorized vests worn by responders and vehicles parked on the road.

 NHTSA also wants to know how the system responds to low light conditions, what actions it takes if emergency vehicles are present, and how it warns drivers.

 The agency also added a 12th crash to its probe in which a Tesla on Autopilot hit a parked Florida Highway Patrol cruiser Saturday on an interstate highway near downtown Orlando.
-In the crashes under investigation, at least 17 people were injured and one was killed.
+In all the crashes, at least 17 people were injured and one was killed.

-NHTSA announced the investigation into Tesla's driver assist systems including Autopilot and or Traffic Aware Cruise Control after a series of collisions with emergency vehicles since 2018.
+NHTSA announced the investigation into Tesla’s driver assist systems after a series of collisions with emergency vehicles since 2018.
 The probe covers 765,000 vehicles from the 2014 through 2021 model years.

-Autopilot, which can keep vehicles in their lanes and stop for obstacles in front of them, has frequently been misused by Tesla drivers.
-They have been caught driving drunk or even riding in the back seat while a car rolled down a California highway.
+Autopilot has frequently been misused by Tesla drivers, who have been caught driving drunk or even riding in the back seat while a car rolled down a California highway.

 The agency also is asking Tesla for details on how it ensures that drivers are paying attention, including instrument panel and aural warnings.
-NHTSA also wants all consumer complaints, lawsuits and arbitration cases involving Autopilot, and it wants to know where the system can operate.
+NHTSA also wants all consumer complaints, lawsuits and arbitration cases involving Autopilot, and it wants to know where the system can operate and how it makes sure drivers are paying attention.

 The agency also wants to know Tesla’s policies and procedures for testing Autopilot and updates before they are released to the owners.
 The request includes “the extent of field testing or vehicle validation miles required prior to the release of such a system or feature.”